 Initial jobless claims drop further

-New claims for unemployment benefits inched lower than expected for the second month in a row last week, continuing to signal a tight labor market despite recent bank failures.
-Claims fell by 1,000 to 191,000, remaining below the pre-pandemic average and below expectations of a slight ...
-READ MORE >
+Initial claims for unemployment benefits fell by 1,000 to 191,000 last week, remaining below the pre-pandemic average and below expectations of a slight increase to 197,000. … READ MORE >

 How many jobs need to be sacrificed to tame inflation?
 Cost is rising, RSM models show.